cuihujun/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

   ![image alt text](thingdev_24.png)

-7. Refresh your browser if you don't see data coming through in the Humidity and Temperature widgets.
+7. Refresh your browser if you do not see data coming through in the Humidity and Temperature widgets.
 Now turn the light on and off using the toggle switch on your dashboard.
 You should see the LED turn on and off on the Thing Dev Board accordingly.

   ![image alt text](thingdev_25.png)